sul-dlss-deprecated/taco-truck/index.md

 ## Community Feedback on COCINA & TACO Truck

 We are in the process of having a series of interviews with community partners to get feedback.
-This is meant to help us check presumptions and direction outside of our Stanford echo chamber.
+This is only meant to help us check presumptions and direction outside of our Stanford echo chamber.
 As feedback is gathered, we will keep an aggregated and anonymized form here.

 ## Influences & Related Projects